mihail4216/pets/README.md

 <h2>Use of Data</h2>

-<p>https://www.facebook.com/mihail.sinelinikow uses the collected data for various purposes:</p>
+<p>Prank your pet uses the collected data for various purposes:</p>
 <ul>
     <li>To provide and maintain the Service</li>
     <li>To notify you about changes to our Service</li>